OBOFoundry/OBOFoundry.github.io/principles/fp-014-guidelines.md

 ## Recommendations and Requirements

-Check here from time to time, as these guidelines will be added to and refined over time, more quickly than a principle.
+As the guidelines are expected to have more-frequent additions and refinements over time relative to principles, ontology maintainers SHOULD review these pages every 6 months.
+(NOTE: we will tag any new additions or refinements with a tag 'new' or 'revised').

 ## Implementation